-Confessing Christ Before Men
+Confessing Christ before men

 To confess Christ as your healer, you need to fall seriously sick.
 To confess Him as your provider, you need to become seriously broke.
 To confess Him as the resurrection and the Life, you need to fall down and die.

-Moreover, since Christ is a rock of offense, we become offensive to people in the world.
+Moreover, since Christ is a rock of offence, we become offensive to people in the world.
 They cannot rely on us to back them up with lies.
-They take offense that we refuse to walk with them: “in lewdness, lusts, drunkenness, revelries, drinking parties, and abominable idolatries.”
+They take offence that we refuse to walk with them: “in lewdness, lusts, drunkenness, revelries, drinking parties, and abominable idolatries.”
 (1 Peter 4:3).

 Confessing Christ sets sons against fathers, daughters against mothers, and daughters-in-law against mothers-in-law.
 According to Jesus, when we confess Him, our enemies will become members of our own household.
 (Matthew 10:34-36).